Aceh: Dance

 Traditional Acehnese dances illustrate traditional heritage, religion, and local folklore.
 Acehnese dances are generally performed in groups, in which a group of dancers are of the same sex, and there are standing or sitting positions.
 When viewed from the accompanying music, the dances can be grouped into two types; namely accompanied by the vocal and percussion of the dancer's own body, and accompanied by an ensemble of musical instruments.
 Some dances that are famous at the national and even world level are dances originating from Aceh, such as the Rateb Meuseukat Dance and the Saman dance.

-Food
+Cuisine

 Acehnese cuisine uses combinations of spices found in Indian and Arabic cuisine, include ginger, pepper, coriander, cumin, cloves, cinnamon, cardamom, and fennel.
 A variety of Acehnese foods are cooked with curry or curry spices and coconut milk, which are generally combined with meat, such as buffalo meat, beef, lamb, fish and chicken.
 Certain recipes have traditionally used cannabis as a seasoning; which is also found in some other Southeast Asian dishes such as in Laos, but now the material is no longer used.
-Dishes native to Aceh include nasi gurih, mie aceh, mi caluk and timphan.
+Dishes native to Aceh include nasi gurih, mie aceh, mie caluk and timphan.